 Financial & Assurance Shared Services Partnership (F&ASSP) - In January 2009 this partnership was established under an Administrative Collaboration Agreement entered into by South Ribble and Chorley Borough Councils.
-This provides for the provision of accountancy, exchequer, treasury management, procurement and assurance services across the administrative areas of the two Councils.
+From inception to 31st March 2020 this provides for the provision of accountancy, exchequer, treasury management, procurement and assurance services across the administrative areas of the two Councils.
 A Shared Services Joint Committee has been established to discharge the Chorley and South Ribble Councils' functions of providing these services.